 Note that I am not saying that everyone who cycles in Cambridge is either a student or works in a high-tech company as of course there are some cyclists who fit into neither of those groups.
 However very many of those who cycle in Cambridge are part of one of those two groups.

 There has long been a divide between "town" and "gown" in Cambridge.
 This is perhaps less severe than it once was, but it is still real.
 Even now it still occasionally breaks out into violence.

-That people linked with the university and high tech industries are more likely than average to cycle does not have much influence on the "town" people.
+That people linked with the university and high tech industries are more likely than average to cycle does not have much influence on the "town" people as they don't identify with that other group.
 Rather, cycling has become one of the ways that the two groups, of "local people" and "students" can be identified.
 As I cycled in the city, drivers shouting abuse (something which happened all to often) would often refer to me as a "student" or as "poor".
 They were not interested in that I never studied in Cambridge and only moved there in my mid 20s to take quite well paid jobs for computer companies.
 To them, I was definitely "gown".
 I made this clear to them in part by cycling.

 It's not just cycling.
 The two sides of the town / gown divide have different priorities in other ways too.
 For instance, take the shops in Cambridge.
 The city has high retail rents.
 As a result, shops which sell low cost goods are relatively few and far between.
 Campaigns have been run by against new supermarkets opening in "gentrified" areas, even though many of the locally born people who live in the same area value the possibility of cheaper food and other bargains which the new shops may bring rather higher than having boutique stores which sell organic produce for higher prices.

 The divide affects attitudes of both sides.
 It is part of the cause of a relatively high level of intolerance experienced by cyclists in the city even though cyclists are not such a small minority as they might be in other parts of the UK.